 Is there any truth to mainstream diet trends which claim to be ‘the best’?
-Let’s examine the interpretation of research from different angles for the keto diet with nutrition Expert Courtney Ferreira.
+Let’s examine the interpretation of research from different angles for the keto diet.

 When it comes to research, the ability to conduct extremely controlled clinical studies can be incredibly impressive.
 Every day, researchers continue to challenge the status quo and answer new questions.

 On the other hand, research is often biased.

 It is impossible to get rid of all confounding variables that are out of the study’s control and may impact the results, and the findings presented to the public tend to be selective, and one reason the low-fat myth lives on.
 In some cases, diet trends attempt to leverage research to validate their approach to be the ‘best’ diet.
 However, we can’t always take what we read and hear as the absolute, especially when it comes to diet and health.